Regex

 • pattern – the regular expression to compile.
 This argument can be string or bytes.
 See RE2 regular expression syntax reference for details.
 Note that you may have to escape backslashes.
 For example, to get the regular expression \s, you’d have to write "\\s" because the \ is the escape character within Chapel string/bytes literals.
 Note that, Chapel supports triple-quoted raw string/bytes literals, which do not require escaping backslashes.
 For example """\s""" or b"""\s""" can be used.

-• posix – (optional) set to true to disable non-POSIX regular expression syntax
+• posix – (optional) set to true to disable non-POSIX regular expression syntax and to prefer the left-most longest match, instead of the first match in the pattern.
+This mode is intended to match egrep regular expression syntax.

 • literal – (optional) set to true to treat the regular expression as a literal (ie, create a regex matching pattern as a string rather than as a regular expression).
+If literal=true, all other optional flags are ignored.

 • noCapture – (optional) set to true in order to disable all capture groups in the regular expression